graphql/graphql-spec/spec/Section 6 -- Execution.md

 }
 ```

-The executor must, in serial:
+Therefore the executor must, in serial:

 - Run {ExecuteField()} for `changeBirthday`, which during {CompleteValue()} will
   execute the `{ month }` sub-selection set normally.